How to Change Industries in Project Management

 This is a more common reason to change industries than you might think.
-A 2015 global survey by LinkedIn says that 21 percent of Millennials — those aged 18-35 — switch jobs because they are interested in trying out a new industry.
-It’s 11 percent for those aged 36-50.
-The door isn’t closed for Baby Boomers either: 7 percent of them report changing jobs for the opportunity to test out another industry.
+A 2015 global survey by LinkedIn says that 21 percent of Millennials—those ages 18–35—switch jobs because they are interested in trying out a new industry.
+It’s 11 percent for those ages 36–50.
+The door isn’t closed for Baby Boomers either; seven percent of them report changing jobs for the opportunity to test out another industry.

 Perhaps you’ve noticed that your own industry is on the decline and you want to make the jump now.
 Or perhaps your company isn’t performing as well as it could, and you’re worried about the future stability of your current role.
 Changing industries is also a way to get paid more as a project manager.

-Whatever your reason for looking for a new career in project management, you can put your skills to use in a new (for you) industry.
+Whatever your reason for looking for a new career in project management, you can put your skills to use in a different industry.

 Project management in the IT industry is different from construction project management or project management in healthcare, but not because the project management core skills are different.
 If you are seriously committed to changing industries, you can definitely make the switch.
 Here are some things you can do to help you succeed in a new career industry.